Subi-02/Optimizing-User-Group-and-Role-Management-with-Access-Control-and-Workflows/Document/Readme.md

-Here you will find the pdf files about:
+Here you will find the documents about:

 1.Ideation Phase